borrean/PoVTask/readme.md

 Essentials:
 DriverFactory where driver is defined.
 Testng file - Base tests file where driver star and teardown have been defined.
 TestUtilitie - Added extent reports library for reports that are generated as an HTML file.

+Screenshots - Added in the best BaseMethods class and can be used at any test step.
+Screenshot is generated in the test-output screenshot file.

 Tests:
 Classes with tests with each test being in a seperate class.